 - Must be committed to the mission of The Amazima School.

 - Must demonstrate humility, teachability, and a desire for professional growth.

 - Willing to make a minimum two year commitment.

 - Must have a teaching license in your specific subject/grade level, or equatable qualifications.

 - Preferred experience living or working in a developing country.

 - If married, candidate’s marriage and parenting must demonstrate Christian character and maturity.

 Duties and Responsibilities

-- To teach your subject(s) to groups of students at TAS-P and/or TAES.
+- Teach your subject(s) to groups of pupils at TAS-P.

-- To take into account the differing ability lessons of students and differentiate work accordingly.
+- Take into account the differing ability lessons of pupils and differentiate work accordingly.